Frequently Asked Questions about Church Camp

 Where can I download photos taken at camp?

 A password-protected photo gallery for each camp has been set up on our website.
-Campers will receive the password for their camp photo page in their camp letters prior to camp or by calling the South Central Satellite Office.
-You are also encouraged to submit your photos to The Kansas Messenger for publication.
+Campers will receive the password in their camp letters mailed 2 weeks prior to camp.
+Password and instructions can also be obtained by calling the South Central Satellite Office.
+You are also encouraged to post your camp photos to social media using the hashtag #Tawakoni or #CCK or submit your photos to The Kansas Messenger for publication.

 Download and print photos from your camp using your unique password.
 Photos will be available until December.